You are listening to the Sean Hannity Radio Show Podcast.

 Wow.

-And it's my first inkling was going, what?
+And my first inkling was gone, what?

-And I could no way could anybody be this bad.
+And I could, no way could anybody be this bad.

 So I started researching.